tapingo/react-native-svg/README.md

 react-native info
 ```

-If you suspect that you've found a spec conformance bug, then you can test using your component in a react-native-web project by forking this codesandbox, to see how different browsers render the same content: <https://codesandbox.io/s/pypn6mn3y7> If any evergreen browser with significant userbase or other svg user agent renders some svg content better, or supports more of the svg and related specs, please open an issue asap.
+If you suspect that you've found a spec conformance bug, then you can test using your component in a react-native-web project by forking this codesandbox, to see how different browsers render the same content: <https://codesandbox.io/s/pypn6mn3y7> If any evergreen brower with significant userbase or other svg user agent renders some svg content better, or supports more of the svg and related specs, please open an issue asap.

 ### Usage